gpmurray/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Broadly, my work is in comparative politics with a regional focus on India.
+Currently I’m a Ph.D.
+Canidate in Political Science, with a regional focus on India.
 I study how corruption and criminal elements impede (or facilitate) public service delivery and how politicians’ personal characteristics shape governance strategies.
 In particular, I research how criminal politicians influence the delivery of India’s largest anti-poverty program.
 Methodologically, I’m interested in combining qualitative fieldwork with causal inference using observational and spatial data.
+My research is funded by the American Institute of Indian Studies Jr. Fellowship, UCLA’s Dissertation Fellowship and the UCLA International Institute.